Generalized convergence of solutions for nonlinear Hamilton-Jacobi equations with state-constraint: Introduction

 \item[$\mathrm{(i)}$] Throughout all above Theorems and Corollaries, \ref{itm:C1'} is assumed for using the comparison principle (see Theorem \ref{thm:comp-p}).
 Due to the recent work \cite{CFZZ}, it is possible to weaken \ref{itm:C1'} to the following

 \begin{description}[style=multiline, labelwidth=1.1cm, leftmargin=2cm] \item[\namedlabel{itm:C1}{$(\mathcal{C}_1')$}] $H(x,p,u)$ is strictly increasing in $u$ for any $(x,p)\in T^*\overline{\mathcal{U}}$. \end{description} or even weaker, but that relies on a more complicated trajectory analysis from the weak KAM theory.
-For the consistency and concision of the current article, we expose this fact for further consideration.
+For the consistency and concision of the current article, we only point out this fact.